5 Tips to Enhance Black and White Portrait Photography

 In most portraits, the eyes are the central part of the focus.
 They are usually the focal point around which the rest of the photograph is built.
 It’s true, especially in the case of black and white portraits.

 Hence, if you want to grab the viewer’s attention, then put emphasis and sharpness around the eyes.
-Also, ensure that the eyes of your subject are well-lit and in the focus of your photograph.
+Also, ensure that your subject’s eyes are well-lit and in the focus of your photograph.

 2. Use different expressions:

-You can ask the subject to change their expressions, like raising eyebrows, twitching the mouth’s corner, or smile lines under the eyes.
-It will make the portraits look better.
+You can ask the subject to change their expressions, such as raising their eyebrows, twitching the corner of their mouth, or creating smile lines under their eyes.
+This will improve the portraits.

 Use different expressions

-You can go for terms such as sadness, love, joy, anger, cheese, etc. You can use different words for diverse expressions and capture photographs while the subject says those words.
+You can use terms such as sadness, love, joy, anger, and cheese.
+You can also use different words to express diverse expressions and photograph the subject saying those words.

 3. Focus on lighting:

-In a black and white portrait photography session, you can play with lights and create different effects.
-It works effectively, especially if you are shooting indoors.
-You can choose to have a harder source of light if you want a high-contrast portrait.
+You can experiment with lights and create different effects in a black-and-white portrait photography session.
+This technique works effectively, especially if you are shooting indoors.
+You can choose a more complex light source if you want a high-contrast portrait.

-However, if you want a subtle picture, then go for the soft light source.
-High contrast lighting adds a dark or moody effect to your portraits.
-Whereas bright and soft light adds a light and airy feel to the portrait.
+However, if you want a subtle picture, choose a soft light source.
+High-contrast lighting adds a dark or moody effect to portraits, while bright and smooth light creates a light and airy feel.

 4. Add contrast with light:

-You shouldn’t crank up the contrast to 100 as it would make the portrait unflattering.
-You can keep the contrast between +15 and -15.
-You can also adjust the contrast when editing the portrait.
+You shouldn’t crank up the contrast to 100, as it would make the portrait unflattering.
+Instead, keep the contrast between +15 and -15.
+You can also adjust the contrast when editing the picture.

 5. Choose the right background:

 Another essential point in portrait photography is choosing the background.
-You should keep a background that’s black or has a uniform pattern.
+A black background or a uniform pattern is recommended.

-It’s because you wouldn’t want any new focal points in the portrait except for the subject.
-If you keep the background darker, it can help you put more emphasis on your subject.
+You wouldn’t want any new focal points in the portrait except for the subject.
+Keeping the background darker can help you emphasize your topic more.

 5 Tips to get the best black and white portraits - Choose the right background